lonkaars/avans-domotica/readme.md

   binary format to save on bandwidth.
 - The protocol used by the TCP socket API is text-based, as it's used to communicate between userspace services on desktop computers.
+- Each node sends a button event to the border router when it's button is pressed.
+- Each node sets it's LED's status upon receiving an LED event.
+- Each node has it's own ID (this is probably going to be it's bluetooth MAC address for simplicity).